A stable deep adversarial learning approach for geological facies generation: Stable stationnary GAN

-\textit{Generative adversarial networks } \citep{goodfellow2014generative} are deep generative networks whose training paradigm comes from the game theory.
-Specifically, GANs consist of two separate neural networks, called the discriminator and the generator.
+Generative Adversarial networks (GAN) consist of two separate neural networks, called the discriminator and the generator.
 These networks are trained by competing against each other.
-The goal is for the generator to sample synthetic data that are indistinguishable from real data, while the discriminator tries to distinguish between real and synthetic data.

-The generator produces synthetic data $x$ by sampling from a Gaussian prior distribution and transforming it via a function $G(z,\theta^g)$, where $z$ is a sample of the input distribution and $\theta^g$ are the parameters of the generator.
-The generator tries to fool the discriminator into accepting its generated examples as real.

-The discriminator assigns a probability value to each data point it receives as an input.
-Formally, it defines a family of functions $D(x, \theta^D)$ from the image space to the interval $[0,1]$, where $x$ is a data point and $\theta^D$ are the parameters of the discriminator.
-The closer $D(x, \theta^D)$ is to $1$, the higher the probability that $x$ was sampled from the real data distribution $p_r(x)$.
+The goal is for the generator to sample synthetic data that are indistinguishable from training data, while the discriminator tries to distinguish between real and synthetic data.
+The generator produces synthetic data $x$ by sampling from a Gaussian prior distribution and transforming it through a function $G(z,\theta^G)$, where $z$ is a realisation of the input distribution and $\theta^G$ are the parameters of the generator.
+Through $G$, the model thus defines the synthetic data distribution $p_\theta$.
+The generator tries to fool the discriminator into asserting its generated examples as real.
+The discriminator assigns a probability value to each datum it receives as an input.
+Formally, it defines a family of functions $D(x, \theta^D)$ from the realisation space to the interval $[0,1]$, where $x$ is a data point and $\theta^D$ are the parameters of the discriminator.
+The closer $D(x, \theta^D)$ is to $1$, the higher the probability that $x$ was sampled from the training data distribution $p_r(x)$.
 A sigmoid function usually serves as its last activation function to ensure that the output of the discriminator is a valid probability.

-Both models start untrained and improve over time.
-The generator never sees the real data, and instead it is updated on its performances against the discriminator.
-The models are trained as a zero-sum game, in which the payoff of the discriminator is denoted $v(\theta^G, \theta^D)$ and the payoff of the generator is $-v(\theta^G,\theta^D)$.
+The models are trained as a zero-sum game, in which the payoff of the discriminator is denoted $v(\theta^G, \theta^D)$ and that of the generator is $-v(\theta^G,\theta^D)$.
 Both models will attempt to maximize their own payoff, meaning that the optimal model for both will optimize the following min-max equation: